chuyencungcap/open-api-docs/source/includes/_api_guides_order.md

 * **4)**: total amount shipper to be collected from customer

 ## Test orders

-Currently we support you to test orders on the [sandbox environment](#making-your-first-request).
+Currently we support you to test orders on the [sandbox environment](#making-your-first-request)...
+In the sandbox environment, we have already created orders, with the scenarios we defined before, you follow the following steps to test orders.

 ![](https://salt.tikicdn.com/ts/files/fa/09/ef/2eaa89d563dfd406721968396ccde67e.png)